fieldtrip/website/development/realtime/scratchpad.md

 > You should timestamp every event and data, but I would not use machine
 > specific timing, but a global time.
 Otherwise it will be difficult to combine
 > different modalities.
 Maybe you have two time stamp fields: one for the
-> machine generating the data and one where the fieldtrip buffer is running.
+> machine generating the data and one where the FieldTrip buffer is running.

 We introduced the timestamp field, but sofar have not started using it.
 The time synchronisation of different computers is challenging.
 At the moment the